-The lack of understanding of the nature of Facebook Ads, especially lack of knowledge of the most basic root cause many advertisers “burn money for Mark” useless.
+The lack of understanding of the nature of Facebook Ads especially lacks knowledge of the most basic root cause many advertisers to “burn money for Mark” useless.

 1. What Is USP (Unique Selling Point)?